helmedeiros/blog/content/en/posts/2012-08-01-slides-gerando-valor-desafios-no-lancamentdo-conteudo-pago.md

 ---
-title: "Generating Value – Challenges in Launching Paid Content"
+title: Generating Value – Challenges in Launching Paid Content
 author: helio
 layout: post
-date: 2012-08-02T01:38:48+00:00
+date: 2012-08-02 01:38:48+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-categories: ["Architecture", "Events"]
+categories:
+- Architecture
+- Events
 tags:
 - lean manufacturing
 - Lean Startup
 - RBS
 - Testes
+subtitle: Software development concepts and practices
 ---

 Today we had another edition of <a title="Grupo RBS" href="http://www.gruporbs.com.br/" target="_blank">Grupo RBS</a>, where I presented along with <a title="Cintia Lima" href="https://twitter.com/cinti4lim4" target="_blank">Cintia Lima</a> the case about the challenges of launching paid content from Jornais Grupo RBS tool; a project of great importance, which like others has a varied and exploratory scope prioritized/validated, built with a newly formed team.